Welcome to today's edition of the Rush 24-7 podcast.

 The answer is no.

-Holder said, Well, I think, Senator Graham, the Galani case, he was indicted for the coal bombing before 9-11, and I didn't object to it going into federal court, but I'm telling you right now, we're making history and we're making bad history.
+And I didn't object to it going into federal court, but I'm telling you right now, we're making history and we're making bad history.

-As my learned colleague Andy McCarthy points out, how in the world could Eric Holder, the attorney general, not know the answer to this question.
+As my learned colleague Andy McCarthy points out, how in the world could Eric Holder, the Attorney General, not know the answer to this question?

-Because anybody, those of you in the law know that stock and trade in your profession is precedent.
+Because anybody, those of you in the law, know that stock and trade in your profession is precedent.

 Has this come up before?